 Guidelines for WiREMail contributors

-The WIRE e-newsletter is all about showcasing our members’ businesses.
+The WIRE e-newsletter is all about showcasing our members’ businesses through quaterly themes.
 This is a member only benefit.
-All the content is provided by WiRE members and partners BUT we send the e-newsletter to our database of 6,000+.
+All the content is provided by WiRE members and partners BUT we send the e-newsletter to our database.
 Not yet a member?
 Find out why you should join.

 Our brand new website has lots of new features and means that you no longer have to send your news by email attachment – WiRE Members can submit news directly via the website.
 It’s really easy, just go to the member area and login.